Table of Content

 3.1 Motorcycle Helmet Laws

-As Nebraska has a universal motorcycle helmet policy, all riders of every age must wear a motorcycle helmet when operating the vehicle.
-Your motorcycle helmet must have been designed by the Snell Memorial Foundation and satisfies the safety parameters provided by the U.S. Department of Transportation.
+In Nebraska, motorcyclists of every age group must don a three-quarter or full-face motorcycle helmet.
 Riding while wearing an illegal helmet will not only result in trouble with the local police but also deprive you of proper protection for your head and neck.

 3.2 Motorcycle Passenger Laws

-Nebraska does not have a minimum age requirement for motorcycle passengers.
+Passengers riding with you in Nebraska do not have to be above a specific age.
 No matter the age, your motorcycle passenger must be wearing an approved motorcycle helmet that meets all required criteria like yours.
-Only carry a person on your motorcycle who is capable of reaching the footrests and handholds without difficulty.

 3.3 Required Safety Features